AlignmentResearch/far-project-template/{{cookiecutter.project_slug}}/.github/pull_request_template.md

-## Description
+## Changes

-A short description about the changes in this pull request.
-If the pull request is related to some issue, mention it here.
+Summarize the changes in this PR and explain why they're needed (what's the context?).

-## Checklist
+## Testing

-- [ ] Tests covering the new functionality have been added
-- [ ] Documentation has been updated OR the change is too minor to be documented
-- [ ] Changes are listed in the `CHANGELOG.md` OR changes are insignificant
+Describe how you tested these changes (e.g., added tests, or ran `./foo` and verified output).